 To start, I'm going to say that I do not want this blog to only be about my training and workouts, but I realize that's pretty much all I've been posting about lately.
 Obviously training is a huge part of my life right now and it's definitely a time suck.
 I haven't been posting about much else, and there are a few reasons for that (get ready for all my excuses...):

 - I don't own a laptop, and after sitting at my work desk for 8 hours a day, the last thing I want to do is come home at sit at my own desk to write posts.
-At Cam's, the computer monitor is used for Halo, which means I can't type posts at his house either (unless it's early on a weekend).
+I've had some monitor trouble with the desktop computer as well, so there's that excuse.

 - I basically just want to lay on the couch when I get home from my normal training-work-training schedule...both to catch up on shows and snuggle my pups.